alecbcs/container-prometheus-suite/README.md

 # container-prometheus-suite
-A Collection of Config &amp; Docker-Compose Files for a Basic Prometheus Setup
+A Collection of Config & Docker-Compose Files for a Basic Prometheus Setup